The Savvy Scientist

 It's always advisable to adhere to interview etiquette and go with something that's both smart and comfortable.
 By looking the part, this should get you in the right frame of mind to communicate in a professional manner.

-In the build-up, avoid any situations that might make you feel stressed and instead try to adopt a positive attitude, one that results in a genuine eagerness to engage in a debate about the work you've been toiling over for a substantial period of time.
+In the build-up, avoid any situations that might make you feel stressed and instead try to adopt a positive attitude, one that results in a genuine eagerness to engage in a debate about the work you've been toiling over.

-If you're travelling to the examination, be sure to check that you have everything you wish to take with you, including the thesis, plus any notes or other materials that will help support your claims.
+If you're travelling to the exam, be sure to check that you have everything you need, including the thesis, plus any notes or other materials that will help support your claims.

-The PhD viva can last between one and four hours - usually two - so it's necessary to pace yourself to get off to the best possible start.
+The Doctoral viva can last between one and four hours - usually two - so it's necessary to pace yourself to get off to the best possible start.

 It's meant to be an open and honest conversation about your work, so feel free to politely disagree with the examiners, especially on areas you feel strongly about.
 Don't forget to use examples from your thesis to back up what you're saying, remembering to be clear and concise.